Unfair Utilities and First Steps Towards Improving Them: Value of information fairness

 \subsection{A VoI-fair policy may be considered intuitively unfair}

-In some situations, the data available for a realizable policy, $\rO^D$, may provide an insufficient foundation for choosing an intuitively fair policy.
-We now provide two examples, where a VoI-fair policy may be considered intuitively unfair.
-In \Cref{app: unfair}, we provide two more examples, considering unfairness due to unavailability of $S$ and entangled unwanted discrimination in data.
-In all of these examples, we regard it as unclear which realizable policy should be preferred over the VoI-fair policy.

-\begin{example}[\textbf{Unfairness due to unavailability of relevant data}] Assume that we are hiring a person to perform physically demanding labor, and for some reason, we only have information about the applicant's hair length, $\rO^D=\{\text{Hair length}\}$, see \Cref{fig: hair}.
-We assume that we have the following structural assignments (using $P$ and $H$ as shorthand for physical strength and hair length, respectively):
+In some situations, the data available for a realizable policy, $\rO^D$, may be such that none of the realizable policies (including VoI-fair policies) can be considered intuitively fair.
+We now provide an example of this type.
+In \Cref{app: unfair}, we provide three more examples where we consider unequal data quality, unavailability of $S$, and entangled unwanted discrimination in data.
+In all these examples, we regard it as unclear which realizable policy should be preferred over the VoI-fair policy and are not aware of any other fairness notion suggesting an intuitively fair policy.
+Therefore, we consider VoI-fairness to be a necessary but not sufficient condition for intuitive fairness.
+And we suggest that a VoI-fair policy may be the best possible option given the available data. \begin{example}[\textbf{Unfairness due to unavailability of relevant data}] Assume that we are hiring a person to perform physically demanding labor, and for some reason, we only have information about the applicant's hair length, $\rO^D=\{\text{Hair length}\}$, see \Cref{fig: hair}.
+We assume the following structural assignments (using $P$ and $H$ as shorthand for physical strength and hair length, respectively):